clearmatics/ion/README.md

 ## How Ion works

-Please see our Wiki for more detailed information about the design philosophy of Ion.
+Please see our [wiki](https://github.com/clearmatics/ion/wiki) for more detailed information about the design philosophy of Ion.

 # Contribute!

-Ion is not a finished project!
 We would love contributors to help evolve Ion into a universal framework for interoperability.

 Functional use-case smart contracts should not live in this repository.
 Please create use-cases in your own repositories and we'll include a link to them in our Ion-based contract catalogue.